civol/HDLRuby/README.md

 ( statement ).at(<list of events>)
 ```

-For example the following two code samples are equivalent:
+For example, the following two code samples are equivalent:

 ```ruby
 par(clk.posedge) do